bmuscede/Rex/README.md

 **IMPORTANT NOTE:** Boost libraries are also needed on your system *even if* you are simply running the executable built on another system.
 Follow the instructions above to get the necessary Boost libraries to run the portable executable.

 ### Building Rex
 Now that the prerequisties are all satisfied, you can now download and build Rex!
 If all prerequisties are truly satisfied, Rex should build without issue.
+Importantly you should have the `LLVM_BUILD` and `CLANG_VER` variables set.
+See the Clang section if this is not the case for ore information.

 First, we must checkout the current version of Rex from GitHub.
 This will be downloaded to your current working directory.
 The Rex repository has all required files and libraries.